The Russia Investigations: 6 Key Insights From The Cyberspy Indictment

 Deputy Attorney General Rod Rosenstein announced that a grand jury has returned an indictment against 12 intelligence officers in Russia's military spy agency, the GRU.

-The men are identified by name, rank and job description and Mueller's indictment describes in granular detail when and how they carried out the hack-and-dump scheme.
+The men are identified by name, rank and job description, and Mueller's indictment describes in granular detail when and how they carried out the hack-and-dump scheme.

+On Twitter on Saturday while in Scotland, the president apparently responded to the indictment — or at least the media coverage of it.

+"The stories you heard about the 12 Russians yesterday took place during the Obama Administration, not the Trump Administration," Trump wrote.
+"Why didn't they do something about it, especially when it was reported that President Obama was informed by the FBI in September, before the Election?"

 Here are six takeaways from the indictment and important lessons for the Russia imbroglio.